-Soil Chemistry and/or Algebra 1 Graduation: Fulfills elective credit
+Soil Chemistry and/or Algebra 1

-College Prep: UC/CSU elective ("g") requirement
+College Prep: UC/CSU Lab Science "d" requirement

 Description: This course is designed to provide the student with theories and principles related to Plant Science.
 Intended to successfully prepare those students who plan to major in agricultural sciences at a four-year college or university.
 In this class, students will learn about the structure, growth processes, propagation, physiology, growth media, biological competitors, and post-harvest factors of food, fiber, and plants.